 When you learn to play a musical instrument, you also learn how to strengthen the signals between your mind and body.
 Playing the piano requires a simultaneous balance of concentration and movement.
 Your fingers begin to develop strength and flexibility.
 As you practice, you start to develop what musicians call “muscle memory”.
 Muscle memory is what allows people to play musical pieces by memory even years after they have practiced.
 When you play the piano, there are so many factors flooding your brain at once, that being able to keep control of everything is itself an accomplishment.
 Once you develop your physical and basic reading skills, you can challenge your mind even further with sight reading and artistic elements such as feeling, dynamics, tone, breath, and phrasing.

 This part wouldn’t be a shameless plug if we didn’t believe so much in what we do.
 In the old days of the pre-internet world, the only real option for piano learning for most people was to get private lessons.
 Private lessons is a perfect way to learn the piano, so long as it’s accessible to you.
 You get one-on-one time with an expert on music who can tailor lessons to your needs.
 If that works for you, then you’re all set.
 But keep in mind that private lessons requires consistent scheduling, a good amount of money, and a way to get to and from lessons.
 Because so many would-be learners were missing one or more of those requirements, we created a way to learn the piano affordably and from anywhere you choose.
 Our company is PianoCub and we offer HD piano tutorials and PDF lessons that will take you from absolute beginner to music-reading, rhythm-keeping, dream-fulfilling musician.
-Access to our growing library of lessons is just $18/month and your first ten days are free.
 If you want to learn more, click here.